dawidwozny/dawidwozny.github.io/_posts/2025-03-03-nipkg-github-releases.md

 ## Disclaimer
 ⚠️ The tool itself is not production-ready yet!
-⚠️ Unsure why NI does not give the ability to add an absolute package in their command line, and if there is a reason, I don't know yet!
+⚠️ Unsure why NI does not give the ability to add an absolute package in their command line, and if there is a reason, I don't know!
 ⚠️ The feed (not packages) is hosted in the source code repo!
 I had a serious dilemma here about breaking the separation of concerns principle but wanted it to be self-contained!